Reports arising from Platinum Occupational Health Ltd may cover some or all of the following issues:

 The clinician may feel it useful to seek a report from your GP or Treating Specialist and turn any medical advice into practical information for your manager.
-This will only be done with your informed consent and you will have the option of seeing the report before it is sent to us.
-If you wish, we can copy our report to your GP but this is not done routinely.
+This will only be done with your informed consent and you will have the option of seeing the report, before it is sent to us.
+If you wish, we can copy our report to your GP, but this is not routinely done.

 Is my consultation confidential?